aslik97/hugo-static-app3/content/en/home/hero.md

 +++

-# SMILE!
+# Hey there!

-Homemade food, some of my hobbies, my kind of art and learnings...
+a place where I share about my learnings and hobbies...